A staple of Fighting Games

 - Castlevania III: Dracula's Curse also has a Doppelganger boss, as did Castlevania Chronicles and Castlevania: Symphony of the Night.

 - In Castlevania: Dawn of Sorrow, one of the main bosses that you fight can copy your every special move.
-However, he will always use whatever power you used last, so he is easily beaten by casting some useless spell such as Dracula's Flower Arranging or something, right before proceeding to kick his ass with a giant sword.
+However, he will always use whatever power you used on him last and can only copy them at lv1 strenght, so he is easily beaten by using either an easily avoided attack or one that's useless at lv1 on him, allowing you to kick his ass with little effort.
 If you aren't paying attention and don't realize this, he's a lot harder - his default attack is a pain.

 - The Final Boss in the arcade version of Double Dragon II: The Revenge (who is the next-to-final boss in the NES version) is a Lee brother clone who uses the same basic moves, but can also throw energy beams and possess the player's body to drain their energy.
 If two players are playing, then both players must fight two clones, one for each.